Terms & Conditions

 (iii) Subscription Cancellation.
-Unless you purchased your subscription through Apple’s iTunes App Store, to cancel your subscription and avoid future billing, you may cancel your Account prior to its renewal date emailing firstname.lastname@example.org with clear communication that you want to cancel your account, or by cancelling your account in from the customer portal which can be accessed from the "Settings" page for logged in users at littlepilgrimstheology.com.
+Unless you purchased your subscription through Apple’s iTunes App Store, to cancel your subscription and avoid future billing, you may cancel your Account prior to its renewal date emailing email@example.com with clear communication that you want to cancel your account, or by cancelling your account in from the customer portal which can be accessed from the "Settings" page for logged in users at littlepilgrimstheology.com.
 If you do so, please know that we endeavor to have customer requests handled within 48 hours; however, we cannot guarantee that your cancellation will be registered within that time period.
 If you downloaded our app through Apple’s iTunes App Store, you must follow the cancellation instructions provided in the iTunes App Store.
-For all Accounts, you will continue to have access to your Account for the period of time that has already been prepaid unless a refund has been processed.
+For all Accounts, you will continue to have access to your Account for the period of time that has already been prepaid unless a refund is or has been processed.
 If you activated a paid Account at a discounted or promotional rate, the period of time after cancellation that your Account will continue to be accessible will be calculated based on the non-promotional/non-discounted rate in effect at the time of cancellation.
 After you cancel your Account, we will not charge you any subscription fees after the expiration of your then-current subscription.
-Please note we are not obligated to provide a full or partial refund for prepaid sums.
-In any event, you will be able to continue to use the Services throughout the remainder of the subscription period for which you have already paid unless a refund has been processed.
+Please note we are not obligated to provide a full or partial refund for prepaid sums for any reason.
+In any event, you will be able to continue to use the Services throughout the remainder of the subscription period for which you have already paid unless a refund is or has been processed.

 2. Services Ownership and License.